The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 Addle in this phase will be used to mitigate the Fireball stacks from Twintania.
 While you should discuss with your healers which should be addled, common ones to addle are the second Fireball before the first Neurolink drop if it is not skipped, and the Fireball during random Liquid Hell baits after the second Neurolink drop.
 You should avoid Addling the first Fireball to generate extra Limit Break Gauge.

-# Phase 2: Nael Van Darnus
+# Phase Two: Nael Van Darnus

 ## Reopener